mattallen-it/mrtg-az900-the-bridge/labs/lab-01-azure-environment-and-cost-protection/README.md

 It was secured first because:

 - Administrative identity is the starting point for cloud access
-- Account compromise could expose Azure resources and billing
+- Account compromise could expose Azure resources and billing information
 - Two-step verification reduces password-only risk
-- Microsoft Authenticator provides a stronger verification method
+- Microsoft Authenticator provides an additional verification method
-- Recovery options help prevent account lockout
+- Recovery methods help reduce the risk of account lockout

 ### Azure Portal

-The Azure portal provides a graphical management interface for creating, reviewing, and administering Azure resources.
+The Azure Portal provides a graphical management interface for creating, reviewing, and administering Azure resources.

 It was selected because:

 - It supports visual exploration of Azure services
 - It is appropriate for foundational AZ-900 labs
-- It exposes subscription, governance, and cost-management features
+- It exposes subscription, governance, and Cost Management features
 - It provides immediate configuration and validation feedback

 ### Azure Subscription